Congratulations to Zach Beasley who successfully defended his dissertation, “Sentiment Analysis in Peer Review”, on May 29.

-Congratulations to Ghulam Jilani Quadri would successfully passed his Major Research Area Presentation, “Modelling Effective Visualization Using Graphical Encoding Perception”, on November 18.
+Congratulations to Ghulam Jilani Quadri who successfully passed his Major Research Area Presentation, “Modelling Effective Visualization Using Graphical Encoding Perception”, on November 18.

-Junyi Tu defended is dissertation, “Efficient Algorithms and Applications in Topological Data Analysis”, on November 7, 2019!
+Junyi Tu successfully defended his dissertation, “Efficient Algorithms and Applications in Topological Data Analysis”, on November 7, 2019!

 We wish Prof. Tu good fortune on his future career.